mai-ng/wiki-scraping/README.md

-# A wiki-scrapping
+# A wiki-scraping
 ---
-## What does my wiki-scrapping do?
+## What does my wiki-scraping do?
 - Scrap data from a Wiki page,
 - Extract a list of states, years of capitals, former capitals
 - Write data to a csv file